 General Pitcher, the Superintendent of the Military Academy, has issued the appended order in relation to the recent mob.
-The sentence is regarded as a very severe one, and amounts to close confinement for several months:-
+The sentence is regarded as a very severe one, and amounts to close confinement for several

 HEADQUARTERS U. S. MILITARY ACADEMY, WEST POINT, N. Y., Jan.
-19, 1871.-Special Orders, No. 3.- I. In the hope that time and sober reflection would impel the first class concerned in the recent on war rantable outrage on certain members of the fourth-class, to disavow and regret their hasty action, the Superintendent withheld his disapproval of their mob-law violence until all the circumstances were fully made known

-From these it appears that certain cadets of the fourth class were guity of a violation of the regulations, and of the law concerning veracity, which, considered in relation to recent similar circumstances, are calculated to destroy the well-deserved, and, until now, the well-preserved good name of the Corps of Cadets.
-While conceding that the motives which animated the members of the first class origi nated from a praiseworthy source, no words can ex-press too forcibly the disapproval by the superin-tendent of the assumption of power by cadets, until now unknown to those who organized, and for 63 years have governed, the Military Academy.
-Well may the enemies of the institution speeringly at its military teachings, which, nearly four years, have produced in its graduating class no better fruit than this.
-While expressing his bitter and profound regret at the cause and con-sequences of this most discreditable affair, the Superintendent is of the firm conviction that but few of the entire body of cadets hold the reputation of the Military Academy in so little esteem as not to of the Military Academy in so little esteem as not to feel the deepest mortification at this exhibition of mob law among its members.
+10, 1871.-Special Orders, No. 3.- I. In the hope that time and sober reflection would mpel the first class concerned in the recent unwarrantable outrage on certain members of the fourth-class, to disavow and regret their hasty action, the Superintendent withheld his disapproval of their mob-law violence until all the circumstances were fully made known om these it appears that certain cadets of the fourth class were guitty of a violation of the regula-tions, and of the law concerning veracity, which, considered in relation to recent similar circumstances, are calculated to destroy the well-deserved and, until now, the well-preserved good name of the Corps of Cadets.
+While conceding that the motives which spiniated the members of the first class origi-nated from a praiseworthy source, no words can express too forcibly the disapproval by the superin-tendent of the assumption of power by cadets, until now unknown to those who organized, and for 63 years have governed, the Military Academy.
+Well may the enemies of the institution poin at its military teachings, which nearly four years, have produced in its graduating class no better fruit than this.
+While expressing his bitter and profound regret at the cause and cor sequences of this most discreditable affair, th Superintendent is of the firm conviction that but few of the entire body of cadets hold the reputation of the Military Academy in so little esteem as not to feel the deepest mortification at this exhibition of mob law among its members.

-J. I. Until further orders the members of the first class will be confined to the limits of the plain bounded by the carriage road passing the barracks, library, Fort Cinton, and the Superintendent's quarters.
+I. Until further orders the members of the first class will be confined to the limits of the plain bounded by the carriage road passing the barracks, library, Fort Cinton, and the Superintendent's quarters.
 They are further deprived of all privileges and indulgences granted to cadets, nor shall they apply for the same.
-Members of the class not implicated may be relieved from the operation of this order on disayowing all counection with this disagree. order on disavowing all connection graceful affair.
-By command of graceful affair.
+Members of the class not implicated may be relieved from the operation of this order on disavowing all connection with this disgraceful affair.

+By command of Colonel Pitchers.

 Edward C. Boynton, Brevet-Major and Adjutant.

--A scoffer, residing in Hartford, Conn., who has been contending that he could not learn from the most careful reading of the papers what good the scientific party in Mount Wash-ington is doing, was dumbfounded last Saturday when he learned by the daily report that they have discovered "a snow-flake of a hereto-Luce while trabes horain
+-A scoffer, residing in Hartford, Conn., who has been contending that he could not learn from the most careful reading of the papers what good the scientific party in Mount Wash-ington is doing, was dumbfounded last Saturday when he fearned by the daily report that they have discovered "a snow flake of a berotdest the but a bid a but his